How it all began

-- MSc (Coach Psych), Sydney University (current)
+- MSc (Coach Psych), Sydney University (pending)

 - Advanced Diploma Logotherapy (Viktor Frankl’s meaning centred therapy) (current)